 Please consider the SPROG DCC SBOOST, a 2.5A booster that is designed specifically for use with the SPROG family of programmers.
-See the SBOOST User Guide for full details

 Connecting and Using Multiple SPROG IIs

 At the present time it is not possible to use the alternate connection method in DecoderPro to connect a second SPROG II.